antiparticle25/parkinson_biomarkers/README.md

 Before you begin, ensure you have the following installed on your system:

-- **Docker**: This project uses Docker to containerize the environment, making it easy to replicate across different systems.
+- **Docker**: This project uses Docker.
 If you don't have Docker installed, please follow the [official Docker installation guide](https://docs.docker.com/get-docker/).

-## My interest on the dataset and subject
+## My interest on the dataset and in the subject
 Notably, the top-performing teams in the competition largely bypassed the Mass Spectrometry data!
-That certainly triggered my interest on the project :)
+That certainly triggered my interest on the project.
 Most annotations relative to the thought process behind certain decisions are still missing, but the notebook provides an amazing starting point for even deeper looks.
-I have focused mostly on capturing groups of patients with similar peptide/protein and peptide modification profiles, and there is a lot of work to be done still when it comes to UPDRS prediction.
+I have focused mostly on capturing groups of patients with similar peptide/protein and peptide modification profiles - groups of datapoints with similar biomarker profiles - and there is a lot of work to be done still when it comes to UPDRS prediction.

 ## Quick Start
 To set up the project environment and explore the dataset: